voltrue2/gracenode/README.md

 ### Cleaning detached daemon socket files

-There may be a situation where you end up with daemon socket files without process associated. (maybe kill -9 or something...)
+There may be a situation where you end up with daemon socket files without process associated.

 `node daemon clean` will find all detached socket files and clean them all.